uhd-urz/properpath/README.md

 ```

 In this code block though we could just use `is_dir()`.
 The real power of `kind` comes though, when we're working with
 files/directories that aren't strictly created or handled by us, but we know what `kind` we are expecting.
+When `kind` attribute is modified by the user,
+the `kind` is treated as the user-expected `kind`.
+When `kind` is not user-modified, `ProperPath` determines the appropriate `kind`.
-We can pass
-the expected `kind` as an argument to the
+We can pass the expected `kind` as an argument to the
 constructor during the path instance creation.
 Pure `ProperPath` operations will expect that `kind` for that for all
 future operations.
-This can help catch unexpected errors.
+This can help catch unexpected errors or even prevent unexpected file operation.
 An example: Let's consider a situation where we expect a
 **file** named `foo` to exist in user's `~/Downloads` folder.
 But for whatever reason, a directory with the exact the
 same name already exists in `~/Downloads`.
 If we want to create the file with
 `pathlib.Path("~/Downloads/foo").expanduser().touch(exist_ok=True)`, the method will succeed, and we will have assumed a
-_file_ was indeed created! `ProperPath`'s `create` method will use `kind` to find out the mismatch in expectation, and
-throw an error.
+_file_ was indeed created! `ProperPath`'s `create` method will use `kind` to find out the mismatch in expectation, and throw an error.

 ```pycon
 >>> q = ProperPath("~/Downloads", "foo", kind="file")